 The medium-term horizon (three to ten years) allows for moderate risk and an investment balance between investments offering growth and income stability.

-Those with a long-term horizon (over ten years) can afford to invest in more volatile growth stocks and real estate, as they have time to recover from market downturns and pursue higher long-term return
+Those with a long-term horizon (over ten years) can afford to invest in more volatile growth stocks and real estate, as they have time to recover from market downturns and pursue higher long-term returns.

 5. How do emotional and psychological factors impact risk tolerance?